The Importance of Microservices Architecture for Modern Applications

 Microservices enable modularity.
 Think of this approach as an assembly line – instead of building the entire product at once from scratch, your development teams work on standalone, complete and elastic components of a larger application.
 Each service can be modified, removed or upgraded independently, without hampering the entire application performance.

-Today, are already using microservices in production and development.
+Today, 68% of companies are already using microservices in production and development.
 And here’s why you should catch up:

 Each service runs as an independent component, meaning you can scale up a single function on-demand, without scaling the entire application.
 Your product becomes more agile and can handle the shifting usage patterns while offering you a reduced total cost of ownership, especially if you are using microservices architecture in the cloud.
 Similarly, you can optimize on-premises server usage and performance by deploying business-critical services on multiple dedicated servers to delimit resource usage of different software components.